 - Think about how many devices you'll want to cover.
 On average, VPN apps help you connect to servers on up to 5 devices at the same time.
 That's more than enough to protect your iPhone and your iPad as well.
 However, if you want to protect other devices, make sure to check if you'll get enough simultaneous connections.
 Also, check if you'll be covered by native software (always a better option than configuring VPNs manually).

 - Don't forget about the basics.
 There's no excuse for a VPN to collect your private data.
 So, go for a no-logs VPN service, even if you're not obsessed with your privacy.
 And when it comes to iOS, you can count on a VPN with specialized servers, a kill-switch, and the ability to let you change a protocol on the go.

 - Lastly, don't overlook money-back policies.
 Investing in a VPN doesn't have to be risky.
 Any reliable VPN will give you a 30-day money-back policy (at least), so you can test it properly while reserving your right to change your mind (and have your money returned).

-Best VPN for iPhone and iPad in 2021
+Best VPNs for iPhone and iPad

 - ExpressVPN – Best iPhone & iPad VPN Overall